semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_swed_full.jpg "Swap Edges")

-Another example would be swapping edge cubelets, moving three of edges in the upper layer, without changing their orientation.
+Another example would be swapping edge cubelets, moving three of the edges in the upper layer, without changing their orientation.
 Let's call algorithm this SwEd (from Swaping Edges - and in this case specifically upper layer, front-right-back edges).

- - **Step1** The useful moves (let's call it X) - in this case is swapping a pair of edge cubelets in the top layer.
+ - **Step1** The useful moves (let's call it X) - in this case is swapping a pair of edge cubelets in the top layer (edge1 swapped with edge2).
 Again, here we don't care about messing up the bottom layer.
 A possible sequence would be applying the following 7 twists: ` M S D S' D' D' M' `

 ![alt text](cube_swed.jpg "Swap Edges")